Psycho/Analytic Psychotherapy Trainings: A Guide

 Richard Morgan-Jones is an organisational consultant and a psychoanalytic psychotherapist with a practice in Eastbourne, UK.
 He directs Work Force Health: Consulting and Research.
 His original education was at Cambridge, Oxford and Exeter Universities in Anthropology, Theology and Education.
 He worked at the National Institute for Social Work in London 1980-1992 as a consultant and trainer where he developed a course in consulting skills.

 Jan Abram is a psychoanalyst in private practice in London.
 She is a Member of the British Psychoanalytical Society; Honorary Archivist of The Winnicott Trust; Associate Member of the London Editorial Board for The International Journal of Psychoanalysis.
+She was director of the Squiggle Foundation from 1996-2000.

 Customers that purchased this title also bought :